haritha23hubgit/Smart-cane-for-visually-impaired/README.md

-# Smart Cane for the Visually Impaired
+# Smart Cane for the Visually Impaired  (> Also see: [Breast Ultrasound Segmentation Project](https://github.com/your-username/breast-ultrasound-segmentation))

 This project is a smart navigation aid for the visually impaired, designed using an Arduino Nano and a set of sensors to detect obstacles, water, potholes, and trigger emergency communication.